vooturiavinash/vooturiavinash/README.md

 ## 💡 Random Dev Quote:
 <!-- QUOTE START -->
-<span style="color:red;">“Software is like entropy: It is difficult to grasp, weighs nothing, and obeys the Second Law of Thermodynamics"
+<span style="color:red;">“Programs must be written for people to read, and only incidentally for machines to execute.”
-— Norman Augustine</span>
+— Harold Abelson</span>
 <!-- QUOTE END -->